 If you cancel your Lares Trail Trek, the deposit is not refundable at all!

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter the Machu Picchu or the train.
-If you do not have both you will not be allowed to enter the Lares Hike Machu Picchu, and the train.
-They are very strict about this here!
+You can enter Peru with your new passport but you will need to show both old and new passports to be able to enter Machu Picchu or the train.
+If you do not have both you will not be allowed to enter Machu Picchu or the train.
+They are very strict about this!

 The weather is very unpredictable and it’s difficult to foresee.
-BUT you will have many different seasons as you pass through the numerous microclimates and will depend on the location.
+BUT you will have many different seasons as you pass through the numerous microclimates and it will depend on your location.
 We highly recommend you bring some warm clothes and good rain gear in your day backpack.
-Thick dressing in layers.
+Multiple layers are essential.